Zero Waste

 Morning Shower Routine

-1. Wet your loofah - Soak 2-3 minutes to soften
+1. Wet your loofah: Soak for 2-3 minutes to soften the fibers

-2. Apply bar soap or body wash bar - Create lather directly on loofah
+2. Apply bar soap: Create lather directly on the loofah

-7. Rinse loofah - Squeeze out and hang to dry outside shower
+7. Rinse loofah: Squeeze out thoroughly and hang to dry outside shower

 Evening Skincare

-1. Cleanse - Bar cleanser or oil cleansing method
+1. Cleanse: Bar cleanser or oil cleansing method with reusable cloth

 Zero-Waste Bathroom Checklist